Originally published by Scarlett Whittell. Updated on July 8, 2019 by Doris Lam.

-It’s a well known fact that Hong Kong gets chilly during the winter months, and that can be troublesome for energetic kids looking to let loose.
-Nevertheless they still need to stay active, so we’ve selected the best indoor play areas around the city to keep them entertained when the weather outside is too harsh to handle.
+It’s a well-known fact that Hong Kong gets hot and rainy during the summer, which can be troublesome for energetic kids looking to let loose.
+Nevertheless, they still need to stay active, so we’ve selected the best indoor play areas around the city to keep them entertained when the weather outside is too harsh to handle.
 From trampoline parks to jungle gyms, and mini golf to laser tag, there’s something for everyone.

 Who said only kids get to have all the fun?
-Branded “the friendliest all-in-one indoor activity park in the world”, SuperPark is the newest kid on the block when it comes to activity centres for kids—and big kids.
-Originating in Finland, the 45,000 square-foot park aims to promote joyful play, friendship, and better health for all ages by inviting Hongkongers large and small to go wild in three fun areas including an Adventure Area, which features a Flying Fox, Sliding Mountains climbing wall, and Kids Gym; a Game Arena, where kids and adults can shoot some hoops in Street Basketball, try out SuperPinball, or try their luck on the Golf Range; and a Freestyle Hall, where teens get to test their skills in the Skate and Scoot World, bounce on a Trampoline Platform, or tackle an Augmented Climbing Wall.
+Branded “the friendliest all-in-one indoor activity park in the world”, SuperPark has activities for kids—and big kids.
+Originating in Finland, the 45,000 square-foot park aims to promote joyful play, friendship, and better health for all ages by inviting Hongkongers large and small to go wild in three fun areas, including an adventure area, which features a flying fox, sliding mountains climbing wall, and kids’ gym; a game arena, where kids and adults can shoot some hoops in street basketball, try out SuperPinball, or try their luck on the golf range; and a freestyle hall, where teens get to test their skills in the Skate and Scoot World, bounce on a trampoline platform, or tackle an augmented climbing wall.
 Now there’s no excuse for parents not to act like big kids and get in on the action too!

 How much: Day pass ticket costs $180 on weekdays and $240 on weekends (includes all equipment rental)